Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 • American Heart Association: Offers guidelines and educational materials on hypertension management specific to postpartum women.

-• Telehealth Services: Many healthcare providers offer virtual consultations, making it easier to get advice and medication adjustments without leaving home.
+• Telehealth Services: Many providers offer virtual consultations, making it easier to get advice and medication adjustments without leaving home.

 Frequently Asked Questions